NuriaMiM/Vestiaire-Collective-Analysis/README.md

 It originally consisted of 900514 rows and 36 columns that provided information on all listings on the site including item's characteristics and sellers.

 ### Objective
-The aim of the project was obtaining information on VC's market to have a better understandment of the second-hand luxury market.
+The aim of the project was obtaining information on VC's market to better understand the second-hand luxury market.
 The key points that guided this analysis where:
-· Exploring prices
+- Exploring prices
-· Spotting favoured brands
+- Spotting favoured brands
-· Identifying popular product types
+- Identifying popular product types
-· Mapping user distribution
+- Mapping sellers distribution

 ### Tools
-  _Python_
+- **Tableau**
+- **Python:**\
-Pandas, NumPy, os: To analyze data.
+    Pandas, NumPy, os: To analyze data. \
     Seaborn, matplotlib: To make visualizations.
-_Tableau_